jprknight/Office365FiddlerExtension/README.md

 ## Functionality Breakdown

 ### Colourisation of sessions
+The extension enhances the default experience of Fiddler by colouring sessions in line with the session analysis performed.
 Think traffic lights, with some extras.
   * Red -- Something red is really broken, start here first.
   * Black -- Something might be broken, but these may not be the underlying cause.